terzanivan/glas-mail-sender/app/docs/spec.md

 ### Backend

+Written in python.
+Dependency management by poetry.
+Mailtrap and PostgreSQL as main dependencies.

 The backend manages the available `templates`, `entities` and stores the associations between them.
 It provides them to the frontend via http requests.

 The backend holds a simple database where it can track the: